juhwani/JavaTurn/README.md

 ### Disclaimer

 **Mac Users**: Please note that running JavaTurn on macOS might encounter issues with button responsiveness.
 If you experience difficulty clicking buttons, try dragging the application window slightly.
 This action can help refresh the window's state and improve button functionality.
-We're working to address this in future updates and appreciate your understanding.

 Follow these steps to make your coffee runs smooth and fair: